-Always a bit of a seeker, my relationship and career road was winding, sometimes frustrating, and often took me to stops along the way I hadn’t planned on visiting.
-There were a few flat tires, and more than a few times where I lost the map completely.
-So I did what many of us do.
-I refused to believe I was lost and I soldiered on.
-And then when soldiering on kept leading me back to the same places I was trying to drive away from, I admitted I needed a compass and a better map.
+Always a bit of a seeker, my relationship and career road has been winding, sometimes frustrating, and has often taken me to stops along the way I hadn’t planned on visiting.
+There have been a few flat tires, and more than a few times where I lost the map completely.
+So I did what many of us do: I refused to believe I was lost and I soldiered on.
+And on.
+And when soldiering on kept leading me back to the old, worn-out places I was trying to leave behind, I finally admitted I needed a compass and a better map.
 I enlisted the help of others: therapists, mentors, and teachers.
 With guidance, my circuitous path eventually pointed me toward my true North — my values, the things that mattered most to me: connecting with others and finding meaning and purpose in life when things are hard.
 My work as a psychotherapist is the best way I’ve found to live these values.

-A life’s journey is rarely a straight line from point A to point B. We end up on dead end streets, experience detours, drive head on into torrential downpours as well as enjoy sunny days on open roads.
+A life’s journey is rarely a straight line from point A to point B. We end up on dead-end streets, stumble upon detours, drive head on into torrential downpours as well as enjoy sunny days on open roads.
 Each experience holds the opportunity to move us closer to or further from the things that mean the most to us.

 I offer a complimentary 20 minute consultation so you can decide if I am the right person for you.